5ecompendium/emporium/README.md

 To add items, make a new file inside `_items/` for each new item, and copy the formatting from another item.

-When you make additions/changes to items, be sure to run scripts/generate_tags.py to regenerate the associated tag files.
+When you make additions/changes to items, be sure to run generate_tags.py to regenerate the associated tag files.

 ## Build Instructions
 If you've got [Jekyll](https://jekyllrb.com) set up locally, the following should create the build from your friendly command line terminal:
-`jekyll serve`
+`bundler exec jekyll serve`